mohammad-quanit/Mohammad-Quanit/README.md

 ## 👋 Hi I am Mohammad Quanit - pronounced as [(Qa-nit)](https://www.nameslook.com/qanit/)
 Hi 👋, I am Mohammad Quanit - pronounced as `Qa-nit`, and I'm a Sr. Software engineer.
 I have overall 5+ years of experience in software engineering in which I've been mostly working on Javascript alongside its frameworks.
 I do write tech articles for different publications as well and have experience as a tech speaker in different local and international conferences as well.
 Experienced in JavaScript-based tech stacks such as Angular, React, and NodeJS on small to large-scale projects.
-My interest lies in Engineering Management, Designing Solutions for Customers, Leadership, and Mentoring.
+My interest lies in Engineering Management, Designing Solutions for Customers, Leadership, and Mentoring. <br />

-About Me:
-🔭 I’m currently working with Nodejs, Golang, AWS, DevOps 🌱 I’m currently learning Golang, Containers, Cloud Platforms, High & Low-level System Design ✍🏻 I do content writing for the tech community on `https://dev.to/mquanit` 📫 How to reach me: `muhammadquanit@gmail.com`
+🔭 I’m currently working with Nodejs, Golang, AWS, DevOps. <br />
+🌱 I’m currently learning Golang, Containers, Cloud Platforms, High & Low-level System Design. <br />
+✍🏻 I do content writing for the tech community on `https://dev.to/mquanit`. <br />
+📫 How to reach me: `muhammadquanit@gmail.com`. <br />

 ### Connect with me: